maxadamo/galera_maxscale/README.md

 **When bootstrapping, avoid running puppet on all the nodes at same time.** You need to bootstrap one node first.

 **stay tuned:** since the module is at an early stage, for the time being it will receive frequent updates.
-At same time, until I delete this line, the module should be considered as **Beta**).

 Read at (actual) **limitations** in the paragraph below.